What is juvenile dermatomyositis?

 A small percentage of children with the disorder will become permanently disabled because of muscle contractures and calcinosis.
 The mortality rate for the disorder is low (1-3 percent), and most fatalities are caused by severe involvement of the gastrointestinal system, heart and lungs.

 We are not yet able to fully predict the course of dermatomyositis for every child, but research is ongoing.
-Clinicians expect that increased understanding of juvenile dermatomyositis and newer treatment options will improve the lives of children with the disease.
+Clinicians expect that increased understanding of juvenile dermatomyositis and newer treatment options will further improve the lives of children with the disease.